Utkarsh1504/ir-v3/README.md

 ## Advance React Hooks
-This repository contained some of the basic to advance concepts based React Hooks Project.
+This repository contained some of the basic to advanced concepts based React Hooks Project.

 ### For quick setup:
 - clone this repository